• Contact Us

 Using the LSAT Bibles: Should Your Score Go Up Immediately?

 One frequent question I get comes from students reading the LSAT Bibles who wonder how much of a score increase they should see while reading the book.
 The answer is that while you are reading the books, you probably won't see much of a score increase.
 It's after you finish the book and start working with ideas where you will begin to see the greatest score increases!
 Let's talk about why that is the case.
-LSAT Studying Is Not Linear To be sure, many students do see significant increases while they are still reading the LSAT Bibles.
-But, that's not the case for everyone, nor is it a … [Read more...]
+LSAT Studying Is Not Linear To be … [Read more...]

 Posted by Dave Killoran / LSAT Prep / LSAT Bibles, LSAT Prep, Score Increase, Self-Study Leave a Comment